-We are talking quesadillas, paella, curry, Japanese pancakes (my personal favorite so far), all kinds of little delicate desserts etc. The reason I got so inspired is because the is food tastes amazing, it fills you up, it’s cheap and it is different.
+We are talking quesadillas, paella, curry, Japanese pancakes (my personal favourite so far), all kinds of little delicate desserts etc. The reason I got so inspired is that the is food tastes amazing, it fills you up, it’s cheap and it is different.
 It is what I like to call “proper food”.
-So I was thinking about how I can make up my own street food inspired recipe, and a hot dog is the last thing you would see in a fine dining restaurant.
+So I was thinking about how I can make up my own street food-inspired recipe, and a hot dog is the last thing you would see in a fine dining restaurant.

 I also hope that I am able to open up a few minds as well.
 Hot dogs don’t just have to be a sausage in a bun, with ketchup and mustard on top, which I do love don’t get me wrong.
 However, I just love to explore new ideas and new flavors.